WenderHost/ContentXpress-Article-Importer/readme.md

 - Uses `<dc:creator prism:role="author">` data as the post author
 - Imports `<RTF:Terms>` as post tags
 - Imports `<prism:coverDisplayDate>` as a custom taxnomy
+- Assigns proper date to the post by parsing the date from the `<dc:identifier>` field

 To be implemented features:

-- Assigns proper date to the post
 - Adds article images to the top of the content as a `[gallery]`
 - Imports `<prism:section>` as a category